openconfig/reference/rpc/gnmi/gnmi-specification.md

     driven (e.g., the changing of state of an entity based on an external trigger) then an `ON_CHANGE` subscription may be created, whereas if other data represents counter values, a `SAMPLE` subscription may be created.
-    In addition to this, the target MAY decide the `sample_interval` for a `SAMPLE` type of subscription under this mode, on a per-leaf basis.
-The target MAY change the `sample_interval` dynamically without notifying the client.
+    When the target chooses a `SAMPLE` type of subscription for a leaf and the client does not specify the `sample_interval` then target must choose a `sample_interval` too.
+In this scenario, The target MAY change the `sample_interval` dynamically without notifying the client.
+If the client does include a `sample_interval` in the subscription request, then the same rules for processing a `SAMPLE` mode of subscription applies.

 ##### 3.5.1.5.3 POLL Subscriptions